MrF0o/gpt-dev/README.md

   -v, --verbose  Run with verbose logging                              [boolean]
 ```

-## setup OpenAI API Key
+## Setup OpenAI API Key
 GPT-dev looks in enviroment variables for a variable named OPENAI_API_KEY.

-if you're on linux you can run this command to set your api key to OPENAI_API_KEY:
+If you're on linux you can run this command to set your api key to OPENAI_API_KEY:

 ```bash
 export OPENAI_API_KEY=[your key goes here]
 ```

-if you're on Windows open CMD and use this:
+If you're on Windows open CMD and use this:

 ```bat
 set OPENAI_API_KEY=[your key goes here]